jwzhanggy/Graph-Bert/README.md

 How to run the code?

-(1) The Graph-Bert model takes (1) node WL code, (2) intimacy based subgraph batch, (3) node hop distance as the prior inputs.
+(1) The Graph-Bert model takes (a) node WL code, (b) intimacy based subgraph batch, (c) node hop distance as the prior inputs.
 These can be computed with the script_1_preprocess.py.

 (2) Pre-training of Graph-Bert based on node attribute reconstruction and graph structure recovery is provided by script_2_pre_train.py.